Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: Introduction

 for $t \ge 0$, where $\eta_t$ is the learning rate, $\{Z_t\}_{t=1}^{\infty}$ are i.i.d.~copies of $Z$ and $g(\theta, Z)$ is the (sub-) gradient of $f(\theta, Z)$ with respect to $\theta$.
 The noisy gradient $g(\theta, Z)$ is an unbiased estimate for the true gradient $\nabla F(\theta)$ in the sense that $\E\l[g(\theta, Z)\r] = \nabla F(\theta)$ for any $\theta$.

 The convergence rate of SGD crucially depends on the \textit{learning rate}---often recognized as ``the single most important hyper-parameter'' in training deep neural networks \citep{bengio2012practical}---and, accordingly, there is a vast literature on how to \textit{decrease} this fundamental tuning parameter for improved convergence performance.
 In the pioneering work of \citet{rm51}, the learning rate $\eta_t$ is set to $O(1/t)$ for convex objectives.
 Later, it was recognized that a slowly decreasing learning rate in conjunction with iterate averaging leads to a faster rate of convergence for strongly convex and smooth objectives \citep{ruppert1988,polyak1992}.
-More recently, extensive effort has been devoted to incorporating preconditioning into learning rate selection rules \citep{dhs11,dauphin2015equilibrated,tan2016barzilai}.
+More recently, extensive effort has been devoted to incorporating preconditioning/Hessians into learning rate selection rules \citep{dhs11,dauphin2015equilibrated,tan2016barzilai}.
 Among numerous proposals, a simple yet widely employed approach is to repeatedly halve the learning rate after performing a \textit{pre-determined} number of iterations (see, for example, \citealp{b18}).

 In this paper, we introduce a new variant of SGD that we term \textit{SplitSGD} with a novel learning rate selection rule.
 At a high level, our new method is motivated by the following fact: an optimal learning rate should be adaptive to the \textit{informativeness} of the noisy gradient $g(\theta_t, Z_{t+1})$.
 Roughly speaking, the informativeness is higher if the true gradient $\nabla F(\theta_t)$ is relatively large compared with the noise $\nabla F(\theta_t) - g(\theta_t, Z_{t+1})$ and vice versa.
 On the one hand, if the learning rate is too small with respect to the informativeness of the noisy gradient, SGD makes rather slow progress.
 On the other hand, the iterates would bounce around a region of an optimum of the objective if the learning rate is too large with respect to the informativeness.
 The latter case corresponds to a stationary phase in stochastic optimization \citep{murata1998statistical,ct18}, which necessitates the \textit{reduction} of the learning rate for better convergence.
+Specifically, let $\pi_\eta$ be the stationary distribution for $\theta$ when the learning rate is constant and set to $\eta$.
+From (\ref{SGD}) one has that $\E_{\theta \sim \pi_\eta}\l[g(\theta, Z)\r] = 0$, and consequently that